IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

     - SIMD
 ---

 In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we proved that running a 7B parameter LLM on z/OS was possible.
 It was a milestone, but performance made it more of a curiosity than a real thing.
-The real question is: **how do we make it useful?** For example, a z/OS system programmer doesn't need AI to write poems.
-They need it to help them manage the thousands of messages on the operator console.
+The real question was no longer whether it could run, but whether it could solve a problem worth solving.
+On z/OS, that doesn't always mean generating text.
+Often, it means retrieving the right context at the right moment: helping operators triage the thousands of messages streaming across the console and surface the ones that actually matter.

-To make this more practical, we need an approach that works within the platform's performance limits and respects air-gapped environments.
-This is where **Retrieval-Augmented Generation (RAG)** comes in.
+That makes **Retrieval-Augmented Generation (RAG)** a great fit for z/OS.
+It works within the platform's performance limits and respects air-gapped environments.
 By indexing data locally using efficient embedding models, we can achieve fast semantic search results, turning a slow "curiosity" into a practical, real-time RAG tool.

-This blog introduces **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)**, a native z/OS engine that allows you to index and query your own documentation and logs locally.
+This blog introduces **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)**, a native and open source z/OS engine that allows you to index and query your own data locally.
 No cloud dependencies, no data leaving the LPAR, and no more manual flipping through IBM manuals.
-We’re building RAG directly where the data lives.
+It's about building RAG directly where the data lives.
+Much of the code for the project, including a substantial part of the work needed to get llama.cpp embedding support running cleanly on z/OS, was written with the help of **[IBM Bob](https://bob.ibm.com/)**, IBM's AI-powered development partner.

 The scenario that motivated all of this is simple: a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors — trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
 Today that means flipping between IBM message manuals, internal runbooks, and ticket histories.
 What if you could just *ask*?
 And what if the answer came from **directly on z/OS**, not by shipping log data to a cloud LLM, but right there on the LPAR where the data already lives?